Do you like being alone? Or do you hate it?

 Some people think of “being alone” as a bad thing.
 It either means you’re anti-social, or unwanted, neither of which are a good position to be in.

+During this COVID-19 crisis, many have to stay home and are unable to meet their friends and family.
+Maybe being alone during this time is particularly painful.
 But actually, being alone isn’t’ necessarily a bad thing, as there are a handful of benefits that emerge once you learn to embrace solitude.

-But I am saying that once you learn to enjoy being alone, you’re going to grow as a person.
+I am saying that once you learn to enjoy being alone, you’re going to grow as a person.

 1. You’ll get to recharge.